THE GREATEST LIE EVER TOLD

-For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
+For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 (Ephesians 2:8,9)

 Why wasn’t the following verse included as part of the “key passage,” since it reveals the outcome of Divine grace?

-We have been “created in Christ unto good works.”
+We have been “created in Christ Jesus for good works.”
 Why wasn’t this important aspect included?
 It was not included in our early instruction because it exposes the satanic lie that clouds Christian thinking.

 Let us continue our discussion by examining several aspects of the current misunderstanding of God’s grace under the new covenant: